-March 31, 2018 March 31, 201 (in thousands) Classification Level 4 - Asset (Lic ability) 1 Asset (Lic ability) Electricity trading contracts Contracts for differences FVTPL 1 2 \$ 10 \$ (225) \$ 14 \$ (12) Forward agreements 5 FVTPL 1 2 8,465 - - (98) \$ 8,475 \$ (225) \$ 14 \$ (110)
+March 1 31, 2020 March 31, 2019

+(in thousands) Classification Level 3 Asset (Liability) Asset (Liability)

+Electricity trading contracts

+Forward agreements 4 FVTPL 1 2 \$ 3,277 ' \$ - \$ 3,204 \$ -

+\$ 3,277 '\$ - \$ 3,204 \$ -

 - 1. FVTPL measured mandatorily at fair value through profit or loss. - 2.
 AC amortized cost. - 3.
-OL other liabilities measured at amortized cost. - 4.
-Fair values are determined using a fair value hierarchy as follows: - Level 1 Quoted prices in active markets for identical assets or liabilities. - Level 2 Inputs other than quoted prices included in level 1 that are observable for the asset or liability. - Level 3 Inputs for the asset or liability that are not based on observable market data. - Not applicable (N/A) Financial instruments including accounts receivable; due from SaskPower; prepaid deposits; accounts payable and accrued liabilities; and short-term debt from SaskPower are carried at values which approximate fair value due to the short period to maturity. - 5.
+Fair values are determined using a fair value hierarchy as follows: - Level 1 Quoted prices in active markets for identical assets or liabilities. - Level 2 Inputs other than quoted prices included in level 1 that are observable for the asset or liability. - Level 3 Inputs for the asset or liability that are not based on observable market data. - Not applicable (N/A) Financial instruments including accounts receivable; prepaid deposits; accounts payable and accrued liabilities; due to SaskPower; and short-term debt from SaskPower are carried at values which approximate fair value due to the short period to maturity. - 4.
 NorthPoint has entered into a forward electricity contract to purchase electricity from an arms-length party at the British Columbia/Alberta border.
 The fair value of this contract was determined using a valuation technique using inputs based on pricing information from external market providers and other variables.
-The valuation technique used calculated a day one gain of \$8.465 million.
+The valuation technique used calculated a day one gain (difference between the transaction price and the fair value).
 Given the complexity and nature of this agreement, management concluded that the transaction price is not the best evidence of fair value.
-As a result, this day one gain (difference between the transaction price and the fair value) has been deferred and recognized as deferred revenue on the statement of financial position.
-The day one gain will be amortized into income over the term of the contract which expires on December 31, 2018.
+As a result, this day one gain has been deferred and recognized as deferred revenue on the statement of financial position.
+The day one gain will be amortized into income over the term of the contract.